smck1/ner-server-1/README.md

 # ner-server
 Server endpoint for communicating with stanford-ner server

+A node.js server acts as a front end for the stanford-ner java server, both need to be running a the same time.

 #####SET UP
 1. Have Java jdk 1.8 installed and in your path, stanford-ner requires java 1.8
 2. Install dependencies